Posten Norge to deploy EAVan eCargo bikes for urban deliveries

 Norwegian postal and parcel logistics company Posten Norge and its sister logistics and parcels company Bring.com have signed up UK-based Electric Assisted Vehicles (EAV) to provide its EAVan eCargo bike for urban deliveries.

-The EAVan eCargo bike has a capacity of 1m³ to 3m³ (35ft³ to 106ft³) and 120kg of weight operating under the current regulations for ebikes, and will be used by Posten Norge on the streets of Oslo, Stockholm and Copenhagen from this autumn.
+The EAVan eCargo bike, which has a capacity of 1m³ to 3m³ and is able to carry up to 120kg of weight, will be used by Posten Norge on the streets of Oslo, Stockholm and Copenhagen from this autumn.

 The bikes have also been engineered ‘down’ from a van rather than ‘up’ from a bicycle to enable their use.